This site is intended for healthcare professionals

 Dr Jim McMorran BM BCh PhD DCH DRCOG MRCGP FRCGP

-For more information, see Primary Care Notebook.
+For more information, please see Primary Care Notebook.

 Trusted by thousands of GPs for more than 20 years